Jonastjep/CRAPy/ProgressReport_CRAPy.md

 - worked on initial  3d printed parts of the sensor mast design to prepare them for assembly.

 #### Timon:
+- Improved the base of the arm and other parts so that the first link can rotate down as far as possible.
+This is so that the arm can be as short as possible to make it more lighweight and easier to lift for the motors
+- indentified broken hub parts that need to be replaced
+- retrieved heat inserts and screws from broken parts
+- searched together all screws neccesary for the wheel assembly
+- put heat inserts and screws into new parts
+- Partially assembled hubs and motors

 #### Sushant: